anshulv1401/dsa-mosh/DSA/Part2/README.md

     | Remove Node    | O(V^2) | O(V^2)       | O(V^2)     |

   - If we are dealing with dense graph then use Matrix else use List.
 Generally List is better then Matrix

+### Traversal

+- DFS
+  Start from a node and keep travering until you find the last node
+- BFS
+  - Start from a node and traverse its child first before moving forward
+  - Implemented using a queue
+- Can start traversal from anynode
+  - Will reach all the nodes that are directly or indirectly connected to that node